ATTENTION! Information on the public traffic:

 IMPORTANT: The candidate’s suitability shall be determined in advance by means of a specific procedure.
 The procedure is decided by each department itself.
 The chairs of Systems Engineering, Physics and SuD use a special form for this evaluation.
-This form is optional.
-You can find a sample here.
+This form is optional; here you can find a sample of the evaluation form.
 Please ask your supervisor for more information.

 In case you have overlooked it so far, here again the hints to avoid plagiarism